raspberrypi/linux/Documentation/admin-guide/cgroup-v2.rst

 		Number of pages written from zswap to swap.

 	  zswap_incomp
-		Number of incompressible pages currently stored in zswap without compression.
+		Amount of memory used by incompressible pages currently stored in zswap without compression.
 These pages could not be compressed to a size smaller than PAGE_SIZE, so they are stored as-is.